 Adoration was going on in a small chapel and we joined the nun who was there for prayer.
 A new monastic community has taken charge of the spiritual life of the Basilica.

-An honor box is offered to pay for the guide books but no gift shop is located in the Basilica.
+An honor box is offered to pay for the guidebooks but no gift shop is located in the Basilica.
 A small gift store is offered right across the street and we made a short stop there.
-Take your time to enjoy the view from here it wonderful.
+Take your time to enjoy the view from here, it is wonderful.